 We want to make offsetting easy, understandable, accessible, fun, and impactful.
 Our climate+ packages aim to do just that.

 Our Earth Day Climate+ packages will allow us to work with our partners to plant many species of trees including mangroves in the coastal regions of Madagascar and Indonesia.
 Mangrove trees are one of the most efficient carbon sequestering trees in the world and planting them provides much more than a carbon impact for our planet.
 We are incredibly grateful for our planting partners, like Eden Reforestation Projects who are on the ground making things happen.

-This climate+ package assumes a couple with 2 cars, living in an average sized home, eating a well rounded diet, with 4 hours of daily phone use each.
+This climate+ package assumes a couple with 2 cars, living in an average sized home, eating a well-rounded diet, going on vacations, watching Netflix and 5 hours of daily phone use each.

 |Energy for housing||7.5 MT CO2|